utilyre/utilyre/README.md

 📺 [Twitch][twitch] is my stage, and coding is the play (07:00 GMT almost everyday).

-🐦 My [X][x] is a library of wisdom.
+🐦 My [X (former Twitter)][x] is a library of wisdom.
 Well, mostly the things I didn't want to forget.

 🔥 In case of fire, [email me][email].